 Although yoga has been practiced in some form for millennia, from a Western scientific perspective we are just beginning to understand the mechanisms behind its effects.

-Still, a growing body of research has begun to confirm yoga therapy’s promise to offer relief from a number of chronic and debilitating conditions.
-IAYT, which publishes this website, hosts an annual research conference, the Symposium on Yoga Research, and publishes a peer-reviewed journal, the International Journal of Yoga Therapy.
+Yoga is not a cure-all for physical or mental problems, but a growing body of research confirms yoga therapy’s promise to offer relief from the suffering associated with a number of chronic and debilitating conditions.* IAYT, which publishes this website, hosts an annual research conference, the Symposium on Yoga Research, and publishes a peer-reviewed journal, the International Journal of Yoga Therapy.

 Barrows JL & Fleury J. Systematic review of yoga interventions to promote cardiovascular health in older adults.
 Western Journal of Nursing Research 2016;38:753–81.

 - This meta-analysis provides evidence for clinically important benefits of yoga on most biological cardiovascular disease risk factors, including blood pressure, respiratory rate, waist circumference, waist/hip ratio, cholesterol, triglycerides, and insulin resistance.

 Cramer H, et al. (2014).
 Effects of yoga on cardiovascular disease risk factors: A systematic review and meta-analysis.
 International Journal of Cardiology 2014;173:170–83.

 - Dean Ornish’s team has many years of research to support the efficacy of a multifaceted lifestyle program—including yoga, meditation, nutrition, and social support—in improving cardiovascular outcomes and even reversing heart disease.